PoCInnovation/Workshops/security/README.md

 * Solve crackmes and basic CTF challenges
 * Learn to patch binary with Ghidra

-## :angry: angr

-Following the reverse workshop, we continue exploring reverse engineering tools with Angr, a python framework for symbolic execution.
-We explore the concepts of:
-* Symbolic execution, along with find and avoid conditions.
-* Symbolic data, with stack, registers and static memory.

 ## :syringe: xss

 You will learn to detect and exploit a Cross-site scripting Injection (XSS).